nus-fboa2016-si/whiteboard/guide/v1/GUIDE.md

 ```
 This behaviour is caused by:

-1. The `container.onmouseup` callback not firing when you release the mouse button outside the whiteboard, so `isDrawing` is stuck on `true`
+1. The `container.onmouseup` callback not firing when releasing the mouse button outside the whiteboard, so `isDrawing` is stuck on `true`
-2, The `prevX` and `prevY` variables still holding the last position of the mouse inside the whiteboard even when the mouse leaves and reenters from a different location
+2. The `prevX` and `prevY` variables still holding the last position of the mouse inside the whiteboard even when the mouse leaves and reenters from a different location

 Let's fix the first issue by hooking the `mouseup` callback to the entire document instead of just the canvas:
 ```javascript